 Those new to the sport of strongman may find themselves lost and confused when it comes to training.
 As we’ve already established, being gym-strong isn’t enough.
 A strongman needs to be a well-rounded athlete with speed, endurance and technique.
 With that in mind, a bodybuilding or powerlifting routine probably isn’t the best way to develop the skills you need to succeed.

-The following routine is designed as a basic guide or template for those new to strongman.
-You’ll find that as you develop you’ll be able to set your own routine, allowing you to focus on weaknesses and work within your body’s limits.
-Although complete novices to strength sports are welcome to jump in with this routine, please be aware that it involves relatively complex free-weight exercises and is somewhat reliant on the participant being aware of their base level of strength.
-If you’re literally brand new to training with weights we recommend you consider laying the foundations first with a routine such as Starting Strength or Strong Lifts.
+The basics you must know: The following routine is designed as a basic guide or template for those new to the strongman sport.
+You’ll find that as you develop you’ll be able to set your own routine, allowing you to focus on weaknesses and work within your body’s own limits.
+Although complete novices to strength sports are welcome to try out this routine, please be aware that it involves relatively complex free-weight exercises and is somewhat reliant on the participant being aware of their base level of strength.
+This meaning, if you are not experienced in lifting heavy with free weights, this may cause injury or harm if you push yourself with bad techniques and form.
+If you’re literally brand new to training with lifting weights, we recommend you consider laying the foundations down first with a routine such as Starting Strength or Strong Lifts.

 |Day||Exercise||Week 1||Week 2||Week 3|